dwalend/ContextAIDesignExercise/README.md

 Rules engines like DROOLS exist which neatly solve this sort of problem.
 I'm assuming that's out-of-bounds for the exercise, but is worth discussing.
 If something already available will not work then why is this problem special?

 I'm assuming the sales people and customer are letting me encode the rules - or know some Scala.
 Even thought that that last clause may sound crazy Wildfire had laypeople writing rules using organic - and incomplete - domain-specific languages at the heart of their business plans.
 (I decided not to go to a start-up that was headed down that same path in an interview cycle.)
 Using a subset of a fully-grown language would solve a significant part of the problem.
 That's the basic model for Scala DSLs.
 If you're up for a 30-minute tangent - my next NE Scala talk - ask me about my DSL thesis.
+It's completely clear to me that the specified little scripting language is not going to be enough for anything of scale.

 I want to have a long discussion about how these rules are interpreted and how that might be useful for the customer.
 I'm having trouble imagining how this sort of score might be useful for anything beyond prizes for amusement park games.